mpope9/nba-sql/README.md

 ![James Harden Shot Chart 2020-21](image/james-harden-shot-analysis-2020-21.webp)

-This DB is still in it's alpha stage and liable to schema changes. v0.1.0 will be the final schema before an official migration system is added.
-Until then, expect to rebuild the whole DB when trying to refresh stats.

-The default behavior is loading the current season into a SQLite database.
-There are flags provided use a Postgres or SQLite database, and to specify a specific season.
-See commandline reference below.
+The default behavior is to load the current season (or update if it already exists) into a SQLite database.

 # Getting Started